ConnorMarcus/SYSC3303Project/README.md

 2. Once the project is loaded in Eclipse, it can be run by running the following files in this order: Scheduler.java, Elevator.java, and Floor.java in the "src" directory under the "com.sysc3303.project" package (each file contains a main method).

-- It can be run in that order on either 1 or 3 computers.
-If running on 3 different computers the IP addresses in Scheduler.java and Floor.java must be set (change the ADDRESS constants).
+- The project can be run in that order on either 1 or 3 computers.
+If running on 3 different computers the IP addresses in Scheduler.java and Floor.java must be set (change the ADDRESS constants) to the corresponding computer's IP address.
 To get the IP address of the computer run the following commands:

   - **Windows:** get the Ipv4 address
     ```